 Admission to Kern County College of Law is competitive and is limited to students who have displayed the requisite maturity, experience, and academic success necessary to be successful in the study of law.
 The Admissions Committee reviews applications using a “rolling admissions” process throughout the year.
-Your file will achieve optimal consideration from the Admissions Committee when your application is received early, rather than waiting until the deadlines for Spring and Fall semesters.
+Your file will achieve optimal consideration from the Admissions Committee when your application is received early, rather than waiting until the deadlines for Spring, Summer and Fall semesters.

 Applications received after the application deadline may be considered on a space-available basis but will be assessed an additional late fee ($175).